karic-kenan/kotlin-primer/README.md

 ## 📚 Course Content

-The complete course is available in our interactive documentation.
+The complete course is available in the interactive documentation.
 Here's what you'll learn:

 ### **Introduction and Setup**
 - Introduction to Kotlin